mapeveri/django-musette/roadmap.rst

 1. [X] Issue #78 Error in form profile #78
 2. [X] Issue #77 Current status of user- Online or Offline
+3. [X] Issue #79 Improvements translation in columns crud admin
-3. [ ] Issue #17 Add message private between users
+4. [ ] Issue #17 Add message private between users
-4. [ ] If errors are found in the previous version.
+5. [ ] If errors are found in the previous version.
 They will be arranged